Zubi-io/Project-Ideas/README.md

 # 🚀Project-Ideas

-Desc: This repository maintains all the ideas that are pitched in.
+This repository maintains all the ideas that are pitched in.

 ## Checklist ✔️